 The Montana valley and foothill grasslands ecoregion occupies high valleys and foothill regions in the central Rocky Mountains of Montana in the USA and Alberta, Canada.
 The ecoregion, part of the Nearctic realm, occupies the Rocky Mountain Front, the uppermost flatland reaches of the Missouri River drainage involving part of the Yellowstone River basin, and extends into the Clark Fork-Bitterroot drainage of the Columbia River system.
-The ecoregion also extends marginally into a small part of northern Wyoming.
+The ecoregion, consisting of three chief disjunctive units, also extends marginally into a small portion of northern Wyoming.
 Having moderate vertebrate species richness, 321 different vertebrate taxa have been recorded in the Montana valley and foothill grasslands.
 The Montana valley and foothill grasslands is deemed an element of the Temperate Grasslands, Savannas, Shrublands Biome.

 The Canadian component of this ecoregion is characterized by undulating to rolling topography, and surface deposits are composed of loamy glacial till and clayey lacustrine deposits.
 It should be noted that there are smaller outliers of this region nested within some of the major river valleys (e.g. Bow River Valley) west of the ecoregion that are not shown on the coarse-scaled North American map.

 Located in the Chinook belt, this ecoregion is characterized by dry, warm summers and mild winters.
 Mean annual temperature is 3.5°C, mean summer temperature is 14°C, and mean winter temperature is -8°C. Annual precipitation is approximately 425 millimeters (mm).